HTTPArchive/almanac.httparchive.org/src/content/en/2025/generative-ai.md

 The <a hreflang="en" href="https://webnn.io/en">Web Neural Network API</a> (WebNN) is a dedicated high-level API specifically for machine learning.
 It is specified by the WebML Working Group, meaning this API is on the W3C Recommendations track, which means it is on the way to becoming a web standard.

 WebNN serves as a hardware-agnostic abstraction layer, allowing the browser to route operations to the most efficient hardware available on the device.
 In contrast to WebAssembly (CPU-only) and WebGPU (GPU-only), WebNN can perform computations on the CPU, GPU, and NPU.
-This way, it can achieve near-native execution speeds.
+It can achieve near-native execution speeds.

 <!-- markdownlint-disable-next-line MD051 -->
 WebNN is in active development and is currently implemented behind a flag <a hreflang="en" href="https://webnn.io/en/api-reference/browser-compatibility/api">in Chromium-based browsers</a> on ChromeOS, Linux, macOS, Windows, and Android.
 In November 2025, <a hreflang="en" href="https://github.com/mozilla/standards-positions/issues/1215#issuecomment-3520278819">Firefox joined as the second engine formally supporting the API</a>.
-Given that this is still an experimental API, the usage count is currently very low, with high fluctuation and a maximum of 0.000029% of page loads in February 2025 (see [Figure 3](#fig-3)).
+Given that WebNN is still an experimental API, the usage count is currently very low, with high fluctuation and a maximum of 0.000029% of page loads in February 2025 (see [Figure 7.3](#fig-3)).

 {{ figure_markup(
   image="genai-webnn-usage.png",